ramapinnimty/CS5704-SE-Vault/Server/README.md

-This folder contains all the code for server side of the application.
+This folder contains all the code for server-side of the application.

 Scripts: